Do You Need a Travel Credit Card?

 Scotiabank Passport Visa Infinite Card

-Furthermore, the card has no foreign exchange fee (see also ‘Best No Foreign Transaction Fee Credit Card Canada‘) comes with six free lounge passes per year.
+Furthermore, the card has no foreign exchange fee (see also ‘Best No Foreign Transaction Fee Credit Card Canada‘).
 Not a bad deal, especially if you are looking for a rewards program for more than just travel.
 The Scotiabank Passport Visa is worth looking into for the sign-up bonus alone!

 American Express Gold Rewards